mschaub62/mschaub62.github.io/README.md

-## Computer Science Capstone Portfolio
+## Welcome

-Welcome to my CS-499 ePortfolio.
-This portfolio showcases my growth throughout the Computer Science program through enhanced artifacts in software design and engineering, algorithms and data structures, and databases.
+This CS-499 ePortfolio showcases my growth throughout the Computer Science program through enhanced artifacts in software design and engineering, algorithms and data structures, and databases.
+Each artifact demonstrates the skills I developed in software development, secure coding, database design, problem solving, and professional communication.

 ---